 - Washington County Resolution and Order 77-76 as amended by 98-197 states"… The following items will not be allowed in the county road right-of-way [outside incorporated cities]: Signs, without regard to content, except those expressly permitted by law or authorized road authority."

-- For city sign regulations, check with the city road agency.
+- For city sign regulations, check with the local jurisdiction.
 For state highway temporary sign regulations, check with Oregon Department of Transportation.